SAP/macOS-enterprise-privileges/README.md

 **SUBCOMPONENTS**

 This project references the following Apple `EvenBetterAuthorizationSample` sample code, [which is subject to separate license terms](https://spdx.org/licenses/AML.html).
-None of the files were incorporated directly to the **Privileges** app.
+None of the files were incorporated directly into the **Privileges** app.
 Instead, they were used as a reference and best practice guide.

 Your use of the code included in this project is subject to the separate license terms applicable to the Apple sample license code.